Skarsnik/SNESTraceReader/README.md

 This is a tool written in the goal of helping you extract informations from snes tracelog from emulators.

-There is some of this features
+There are some of this features

 -Syntax hightlighting for the trace: make traces more readable